-Syntax restoreSoftwareBreakpoints()
+Syntax \\restoreSoftwareBreakpoints()

-Return value int O

-For use with The C-SPY I-jet/JTAGjet driver

-The C-SPY J-Link/J-Trace driver

-The C-SPY TI Stellaris driver

-The C-SPY Macraigor driver

 Description Restores automatically any breakpoints that were destroyed during system startup.

 This can be useful if you have an application that is copied to RAM during startup and is then executing in RAM.
-This can, for example, be the case if you use the initialize by copy directive for code in the linker configuration file or if you have anyramfunc declared functions in your application.
-In this case, any breakpoints will be overwritten during the RAM copying when the application execution starts.
+This can, for example, be the case if you use the ${\tt initialize}$ by copy directive for code in the linker configuration file or if you have any overwritten during the RAM copying when the application execution starts.

-By using the this macro, C-SPY will restore the destroyed breakpoints.